orppst/guide/content/en/docs/Getting started/Submitting Proposals/_index.md

 As we develop the server side validation checks this list will grow.
 For example, we'd expect that a **Proposal** must have a **Scientific Justification** and a **Technical Justification** to be valid for review.
-Indeed, we expect this list to grow as we put Polaris in to beta-testing.
+Indeed, we expect this list to expand significantly as we put Polaris in to beta-testing.

 If a **Proposal** doesn't pass the validation checks then you will be presented with the following page for the _Submit_ tab of your proposal, which lists the problems.